dwave-examples/ev-charger-placement/README.md

 For each potential new charging station location, we compute the average distance to all existing charging locations on the map.
 Using the negative of this value as a linear bias on each binary variable, our program will prefer locations that are (on average) far from existing chargers.
+Note that this constraint could be replaced by an alternative one depending on the real world scenario for this problem.

 ### Maximize distance to other new charging stations